manuelhuber/ReactiveProgramming/index.md

 ````

  Let's make a chat server!
-(I assume you're familiar with NPM & Node).
-Start by installing the dependencies: First we implement the predefined "connection" event that will pass a socket into our fuction.
+Start by installing the dependencies  (``npm i --save express socket.io``) and setup ``yourFile.js`` with the stub from above.
+Then we implement the predefined "connection" event that will pass a socket into our fuction.
 In there we can declare all kinds of reactions to events.
 Like the 'chat message' event.
 When the socket sends us a "chat message" event, we simply emit it to every current socket (because we used ``io.emit`` - had we wrote ``socket.emit`` we would send the message only back to the sender.
 Remember: The socket is a single connection to a single other application).

 ````javascript
 const app = require('express')();